 In the last post, we were talking about the kind of keywords to add to your photos, but this week, let’s talk about the pros and cons of flat vs. hierarchical keyword lists.
+Please note this only applies to Lightroom Classic, not the cloud-based version of Lightroom, which only uses a flat structure.
+Our next posts will apply to both versions.

 On the left, we have a single long flat list of keywords, and on the right, a hierarchy of keywords nested inside other keywords.
 So which should you choose?